Arun1only1/message-queue-mq/readme.md

 ## Overview

 The objective of this project is to create a system that generates and processes high volumes of random messages.
-These messages are published to a message queue and then filtered and sent to a React.js frontend application via Socket.IO for display.There are two backend services: publisher and consumer.Publisher publishes 20 messages per second and adds them to rabbit mq queue.
-Provider consumes messages from queue and emits the messages with priority>=7 to the display-message app where message is displayed on browser.
+These messages are published to a message queue and then filtered and sent to a React.js frontend application via Socket.IO for display.
+There are two backend services: publisher and subscriber.
+Publisher publishes 20 messages per second and adds them to rabbit mq queue.
+Subscriber consumes messages from queue and emits the messages with priority greater than or equals to 7 to the display-message app where message is displayed on browser.

 ## Technologies